A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Multiscale and Multicriteria Physics Based GAN

 The generator model $\mathcal{G}$ is fully-convolutional and stochastic:

-This model takes as input a 1-dimensional Gaussian white noise $w(x)$ of size $N$ and produces a 1-dimensional field of the same size $u(x)$ with turbulent velocity statistics.
+This model takes as input a 1-dimensional Gaussian white noise, $w(x)$, of size $N$ and produces a 1-dimensional field of the same size, $u(x)$, with turbulent velocity statistics.
 Consequently, the model $\mathcal{G}$ operates doubly on the input Gaussian white noise.
 On the one hand, it deformates the Gaussian PDF of the noise to a PDF in agreement with turbulent velocity statistics, \textit{i.e.} slightly skewed.
 On the other hand, it introduces a structure of dependencies in the generated field leading to the desired statistical moments of the increments of the field.

-The model $\mathcal{G}$ follows a U-Net architecture~\cite{Ronneberger2015} which consists of an encoder followed by its symmetrical decoder both connected by a bridge at the deepest level, see figure~\ref{fig:generator_model}.
-On the one hand, our encoder has six levels each one with two convolutional blocks and an average pooling layer.
+The model $\mathcal{G}$ follows a U-Net architecture~\cite{Ronneberger2015}, which consists of an encoder followed by its symmetrical decoder both connected by a bridge at the deepest level, see figure~\ref{fig:generator_model}.
+On the one hand, our encoder has six levels, each one with two convolutional blocks and an average pooling layer.
 Each convolutional block is defined by a convolutional layer, batch normalization and ReLU activation function.
-On the other hand, the decoder has six analogous levels each one defined by a transpose convolutional block (transpose convolution, batch normalization and ReLU activation) and an upsampling layer.
+On the other hand, the decoder has six analogous levels, each one defined by a transpose convolutional block (transpose convolution, batch normalization and ReLU activation) and an upsampling layer.
 The kernel sizes of the convolutions and transpose convolutions increase with the depth of the level and vary from 2 to 64 samples.
-This together with the pooling allows the model to reproduce the long range dependencies of the turbulent velocity field.
-The deepest level of the encoder and the decoder are bridged by three convolutional blocks all with a kernel size of 32 samples.
+This, together with the pooling, allows the model to reproduce the long range dependencies of the turbulent velocity field.
+The deepest level of the encoder and the decoder are bridged by three convolutional blocks, all with a kernel size of 32 samples.
 Moreover, concatenated long-skip connections link each level of the encoder with the symmetrical level of the decoder.
 This connections help in keeping the stability of the network during training and minimizing the vanishing gradient effects~\cite{Goodfellow-et-al-2016}.
 Concatenated long-skip connections were used since they provided the best performances in our case study.
+This generator is based on~\cite{GraneroBelinchon2024}, where the encoder and decoder were built mimicking the structure of dyadic wavelets decomposition and random wavelet cascade models of turbulence~\cite{Arneodo1998}.
+The dyadic evolution of the size of the convolution kernels, together with the poolings and upscalings, allows the generator to operate at scales from the dissipative to the integral domain of the flow.
 The generator model has 26 millions of parameters.